LysanderT/Modbus-Client-App/README.md

-# Modbus Client App
+# Modbus Client
 ---
-Modbus Client App is a robust and cross-platform implementation for modbus master to test modbus server.
+Modbus Client is a robust, cross-platform and elegant implementation for modbus master to test modbus server.

-Given that there is currently no open-source & cross-platform Modbus client software with GUI available online (either not free or can only be running on Windows), I implemented one with minimal dependencies (Qt library).
+Given that there is currently no open-source & cross-platform Modbus client software with GUI available online (either not free or <.exe> type that can only be running on Windows), I implemented one with minimal dependencies (Qt library).

 ## Developing Process